|

 Died – Farley – At Watrous Station, April 13, 1892, Mrs. Emily A. Farley,

-mourn the loss of this most excellent wife and mother.
-A vast concourse
+the loss of this most excellent wife and mother.
+A vast concourse of

-of friends, including the I. O. O. F. of Gaines, of which body Mr. Farley
+friends, including the I. O. O. F. of Gaines, of which body Mr. Farley is a

-was held in the community, and the sympathy which was felt for those from
+in the community, and the sympathy which was felt for those from whom Death had

 “Life’s race well run,